-September is National REALTOR® Safety Month, and before you schedule your next showing or follow up on a new lead, it’s time to check your blind spots.
+Roughly one in seven agents has found themselves in a situation where they fear for their safety.* Before you schedule your next showing or follow up on a new lead, take a moment to check your blind spots.

-Thirty-eight percent of agents have found themselves in a situation where they fear for their safety.
-And while potentially threatening situations are most common among female agents and in suburban areas, using several strategies to heighten awareness can help all agents better screen clients and minimize risk to physical safety.
+It’s true that potentially threatening situations* are most common among female agents and slightly more prevalent in rural and suburban areas.
+But using several strategies to heighten awareness can help all realtors better screen clients and minimize physical risk.

-Real estate tech is one of the fastest growing sectors in technology, and more than 90 percent of brokerages have an online presence.
-You need to put yourself out there so new leads can find you.
+Today, almost all agents have an online presence, with social media being ranked behind referrals as the second most popular way to gain new leads.
+You need to put yourself out there so leads can find you.
 You also need to use airtight cyber-screening tactics to make sure the prospective clients you meet are legit and safe.

-Here’s what real agents (and real cyber safety experts) have to say about staying smart when following up with new leads:
+We asked real agents (and real estate agent safety experts) what they had to say about staying smart when following up with new leads:

 1. Check them out on Facebook.